nasa/VITALS/CONTRIBUTE.md

 5. To submit your contribution, make a pull request to the `dev` branch our repository on the GitHub page.
 There will be a green Pull Request button.

-    - Please submit a pull request early in the development phase, outlining the changes you intend to make or features you intend to add.
-This allows us to offer feedback early on, ensuring your contribution can be added to the repository before you invest a significant amount of time.
+    - **Please submit a pull request early in the development phase, outlining the changes you intend to make or features you intend to add.
+This allows us to offer feedback early on, ensuring your contribution can be added to the repository before you invest a significant amount of time.**

 ## Adding New Notebooks or Example Workflows

 In the spirit of open science, we want to minimize barriers to sharing code and examples.
 We have added a `user_contributed` directory to the repository for anyone to share examples of their work in notebook or code form.
 Documentation and descriptions do not need to be as thorough as the examples we've created, but we ask that you provide as much as possible.
-Follow the [instructions](#adding-new-notebooks-or-example-workflows) above, placing your new notebook or module in a suitably named directory within the `user_contributed` directory.
-Be sure to remove any large datasets, indicating where users can retrieve them.
+Follow the [instructions](#updating-code-documentation-notebooks-or-other-files) above, placing your new notebook or module in a suitably named directory within the `user_contributed` directory.
+Be sure to remove any large datasets and indicate where users can retrieve them.

 ## Attribution